-If it appears that a virtual asset business operator does not operate the virtual asset business for which it has been granted a license within the period specified by the SEC or suspends its operations for a period of time which is longer than those specified by the SEC, the SEC, shall have the power to revoke the license of such operator.
+8 If it appears that a virtual asset business operator does not operate the virtual 9 asset business for which it has been granted a license within the period specified by 10 the SEC or suspends its operations for a period of time which is longer than those 11 specified by the SEC, the SEC, shall have the power to revoke the license of such 12 operator.

-6 Section 15.
-Regulation of Virtual Asset Business.
-If it appears that the financial 7 condition or operations of a virtual asset business operator is in such condition which may cause damage to the public, or a virtual asset business operator violates or fails 8 9 to comply with the prescribed rules, procedures and conditions, the SEC may order the virtual asset business operator to rectify it within the specified period of time.
-If 10 11 the virtual asset business operator fails to comply, the SEC may order the virtual asset 12 business operator to temporarily suspend its operations either in whole or in part within the specified period of time for the rectification.
-In this regard, the SEC may 13 14 also specify any condition to be complied with by the virtual asset business operator 15 for the purpose of rectifying the financial conditions or operations of such virtual asset business operator.
-If the virtual asset business operator fails to comply, or in the case 16 17 of repeated non-compliance, the SEC may consider revoking its license.
-In this regard 18 the SEC, may order the virtual asset business operator whose license is revoked to 19 take any action to protect the interest of its clients.
+13 SEC.
+15. Regulation of Virtual Asset Business. - If it appears that the financial 14 condition or operations of a virtual asset business operator is in such condition which 15 may cause damage to the public, or a virtual asset business operator violates or fails 16 to comply with the prescribed rules, procedures and conditions, the SEC may order the 17 virtual asset business operator to rectify it within the specified period of time.
+If the 18 virtual asset business operator fails to comply, the SEC may order the virtual asset 19 business operator to temporarily suspend its operations either in whole or in part within 20 the specified period of time for the rectification.
+In this regard, the SEC may also specify 21 any condition to be complied with by the virtual asset business operator for the purpose 22 of rectifying the financial conditions or operations of such virtual asset business 23 operator.
+If the virtual asset business operator fails to comply, or in the case of 24 repeated non-compliance, the SEC may consider revoking its license.
+In this regard the 25 SEC, may order the virtual asset business operator whose license is revoked to take 26 any action to protect the interest of its clients.
+27

-Section 16.
-Revocation of License to Operate Virtual Asset Business.
-Where there is evidence that the financial condition or operations of any virtual asset business operator is in such condition which may cause serious damage to the public and such business operator is unable to rectify its financial condition or operations, the SEC shall have the power to revoke its license.
+SEC.
+16. Revocation of License to Operate Virtual Asset Business. - Where there is evidence that the financial condition or operations of any virtual asset business operator is in such condition which may cause serious damage to the public and such business operator is unable to rectify its financial condition or operations, the SEC shall have the power to revoke Its license.
 In this regard, the SEC may order the virtual asset business operator whose license is revoked to take any action to protect the interest of its clients.

-Section 17.
-Protection of Virtual Asset Clients. - No virtual token business operator in the category of virtual asset broker, including its staff members or employees who are aware or in possession of information related to any order for purchase or sale of any virtual assets or derivatives related to such virtual assets of any client of such business operator, shall take any of the following actions, either for the their own benefit or for the benefit of any other persons, in any manner that is likely to cause a disadvantage to the client:
+SEC.
+17. Protection of Virtual Asset Clients. - No virtual token business operator in the category of virtual asset broker, including its staff members or employees who are aware or in possession of information related to any order for purchase or sale of any virtual assets or derivatives related to such virtual assets of any client of such business operator, shall take any of the following actions, either for the their own benefit

+1 or for the benefit of any other persons, in any manner that is likely to cause a 2 disadvantage to the client:

-4 (a) placing, modifying, or cancelling an order for purchase or sale of virtual assets or 5 derivatives related to such virtual assets by taking advantage of doing so before the 6 order of such client is completely executed;
+(a) placing, modifying, or cancelling an order for purchase or sale of virtual assets or derivatives related to such virtual assets by taking advantage of doing so before the order of such dent is completely executed;

-7 (b) disclosing information related to the order of such client to any other person 8 where they know or ought to know that such other person would rely on such 9 information in placing, modifying or cancelling any order for purchase or sale of virtual 10 assets or derivatives related to such virtual assets before the order of such client is 11 completely executed.
+7 (b) disclosing information related to the order of such client to any other person 8 where they know or ought to know that such other person would rely on such 9 information in placing, modifying or cancelling any order for purchase or sale of virtual 10 assets or derivatives related to such virtual assets before the order of such client is 11 completely executed,